Detective Quantum Efficiency of the Timepix4 Hybrid Pixel Detector and its Application to Parallel-Beam Diffraction: DQE Measurement

 \subsubsection{Gain Factor Calculation}

 The average gain factor ($g$) is defined as the ratio of the total number of events recorded in the detector area ($N_e$) to the number of electrons that should have reached the effective area during an exposure time ($N_c$).
-This is not intrinsic to the detector signal gain, but a result of `charge-sharing' when an electron is stopped in the bulk of the silicon sensor and deposits charge in a number of pixels along its trajectory, creating a `cluster' of events.
-Only the recorded number of events are counted and charge sharing was not compensated as described in reference~\cite{dimova2025measurement}.
+This is not intrinsic to the detector signal gain, but a result of `charge-sharing'.
+Charge sharing can arise from the scattering of incident primary electrons across multiple pixels and isotropic lateral diffusion of the generated electron–hole pairs within the sensor, resulting a `cluster' of events.
 The number of electrons was determined from the effective current ($I_{ef}$) and the exposure time ($t$), given in Equation~\ref{eqa:Nc_def}.
 The average gain factor $g$ was then calculated from Equation~\ref{eqa:g_cal} as:

 In Equation~\ref{eqa:Nc_def}, $e$ represents the charge of an electron.
 The effective current ($I_{ef}$) was obtained by multiplying the beam current by the ratio of the detector’s effective area to the total illuminating area of the beam.
 The exposure time ($t$) used in Equation~\ref{eqa:g_cal} accounts only for those frames that contain the target number of events ($N_{tar}$).